pkncoder/Light-Teachings/README.md

-# 💡 Light Teachings
+<h1 style="text-align: center">Light Teachings</h1>

-**Light Teachings** is an interactive educational macOS app designed to help users understand the fundamentals of **ray tracing** — a computer graphics technique that simulates how light interacts with objects to create realistic images.
+Light teachings is an application designed to help users understand the basics of Ray Tracing - a computer graphics technique that simulates light to create realistic light interactions inside of a scene.

-The app includes an intuitive **scene editor** and a **real-time renderer**, allowing users to build or modify 3D scenes and instantly see how changes affect lighting, reflections, and transparency.
+The app includes an intuitive scene editor and a real time renderer, allowing users to build or modify 3D scenes and instantly see how changes affect lighting, reflections, and transparency.
 Paired with a series of five short, beginner-friendly videos I made, Light Teachings provides a clear and visual path for learning ray tracing from the ground up.

 ---